LCJones73/Threat-Hunt-New-Zero-Day-Announced/README.md

 # Threat Hunt New Zero Day Announced

+## It's another busy day at CypherT3ch and the CISO has just gotten into the office.
+He has some concerns he wants the SOC to look into

 A new ransomware strain named PwnCrypt has been reported in the news, highlighted in the daily briefing from _CyberWire Daily_.
 The CISO is concerned with the new ransomware strain being spread to the corporate network and wishes to investigate.

 ## 9:55 AM – News Breaks